Resources for Faculty and Staff

 While supplies last, University employees can access free nicotine replacement therapy like patches and gum from the UC Pharmacy.

-- Peer Support Group – Drop by to speak with U of G community members and a tobacco-cessation specialist from Homewood Health to talk about challenges and successes on the road to becoming smoke-free.
-Sessions run Thursdays from noon to 1 p.m., Sept.
-12 to Oct.
-15, in University Centre, Room 442.
-For more information, email firstname.lastname@example.org.
+- Peer Support Group – If you are interested in speaking with U of G community members and a tobacco-cessation specialist about challenges and successes on the road to becoming smoke-free, email firstname.lastname@example.org.

 - Regular, full-time employees and Sessional Lecturers can access smoking cessation programs through U of G’s employee and family assistance program provider, Homewood Health.